 Price: $$$-$$$$

-More about Wan Chai: You can also combine a visit to Archetypal with a few interesting shops in the neighborhood like Lala Curio – a colorful and playful Hong Kong home décor boutique shop – and Kapok – a select shop for fashion and home accessories.
+More about Wan Chai: You can also combine a visit to Archetypal with a few interesting shops in the neighbourhood, like Lala Curio – a colourful and playful Hong Kong home décor boutique shop – and Kapok – a select shop for fashion and home accessories.
+Wan Chai is also home to streets of home renovation shops, from high-end tiles to curtains to bathroom sinks.

 Address: G/F and 1/F, 15 Moon Street, Central